Sphiwe-Skhosana/Sphiwe-Skhosana.github.io/teaching.md

 A second year course on probability as the basis for statistical problem solving: causality and experimental versus observational data; discrete, continuous and multivariate random variables and their distributions; stochastic representations; expectation, conditional expectation and measures of association; and simulation.
 Supporting mathematics is developed alongside coding.

 ### STK 220-Statistics 220
 Builds on STK 210, moving from probability to inference and modelling: multivariate distributions, the CLT and sampling distributions, frequentist and Bayesian approaches to inference, decision theory and statistical learning, linear regression (estimation and inference) and nonparametric models.
-Statistical algorithms and simulation are implemented in code.
+Statistical algorithms and simulation are implemented using SAS (Statistical Analysis System)

 ### JGI 220-Statistics for teachers 220
 Introductory statistics for BEd students in the Intermediate and Senior/FET phases: gathering data in educational settings and summarising it with tables, graphs and measures of centre and spread; basic probability and standard distributions; sampling distributions, estimation and one- and two-sample tests for means and proportions; and selecting and interpreting statistical software.